GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 10

 Mr. Shah’s monthly income is Rs.
 54550.
 In an entire year, he spends 32% of his annual salaries on groceries, he spend 12% on repairs and 10% he pays to his servant.
-If half of the remaining amount he invests in fixed deposits, what is the amount invested by him in fixed deposits?
+If half of the remaining amount he invests in fixed deposits, what is the amount invested by him in fixed deposits in a year?

 Show Answer